Welcome to VENT Experts!

 Think of static pressure as friction.
 It is the resistance the fan must overcome to push air.
 Every part of the duct system adds resistance.

-A standard axial fan has low pressure-handling.
-It chokes when faced with high static pressure.
-The solution is a fan designed for the task.
+A standard axial fan chokes under high static pressure.
+You need a fan designed for the task.

 Selecting the right fan is a technical decision.
 You need to look past the design.
 You must check the specifications.
 Focus on two key numbers: airflow rate and static pressure.

-Airflow is measured in cubic meters per hour (m3/h) or liters per second (L/s).
-This number shows how much air the fan moves.
-Australian standards recommend a minimum airflow for bathrooms.
+Measured in cubic meters per hour (m³/h) or liters per second (L/s).
+Shows how much air the fan moves.

-In this example, you need a fan rated for at least 405 m3/h.
-A standard 90 m3/h fan would be completely ineffective.
+A standard 90 m³/h fan would be completely ineffective for this example bathroom.
 This is why so many bathrooms have mould.

 What Type of Fan is the Best?